 Wait, isn't bacteria bad?

 No, not really.
-Inside our intestines, millions of billions of bacteria live that help our body digest the food we eat and turn it into molecules we can use for energy and other functions.
+Inside our intestines, millions of billions of bacteria cultures live, helping our body digest the food we eat and turning it into molecules we can use for energy and other functions.
 These cultures (a group of the same bacteria) are our body's main defense against food-borne diseases and is closely tied

 to our immune system.
 True, there are kinds of bacteria that make us sick but classifying the whole category as "bad" will ultimately cause ourselves harm.

 Unfortunately, that's exactly what's happened.
 The development of antibiotics and oversaturation of the cleaning market for "antibacterial" soaps and hand sanitizers has many scientists worried.
 Overuse could kill our own good gut bacteria